-- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims, which are defined as:

-- To Inspire Achievement

-- To Nurture Individuality

-- To create Opportunity

-- To Look Forward

-- 1.2 This policy applies to all pupils, including those in the Early Years.

-- 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.
+- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims, which are defined as: - We inspire a global perspective, encouraging an awareness and an understanding of the world around us, and our responsibility to make change. - We shape incredible people with the emotional intelligence to build relationships, lead teams and adapt to a changing world. - We find the creativity within us all.
+We develop the curious, the critical-thinkers, the artists and the innovators. - We aspire to digital mastery by equipping ourselves with the ability and the mindset to tackle the technology of the future. - 1.2 This policy applies to all pupils, including those in the Early Years. - 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines, behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.

-- 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite of education that underpins all successful schools and includes Teaching, Learning and Assessment as in the following model: - 1.5 We aim to provide a curriculum to develop pupils who love learning.
+- 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite of education that underpins all successful schools and includes Teaching, Learning and Assessment as in the following model: - 1.5 We aim to provide a holistic curriculum which develops every pupil as a confident individual who loves learning.
 We understand that the curriculum, both within taught lessons and beyond them, and in everything we say and do, should create an environment where academic risk-taking, questioning and debating, challenging thinking and the freedom to learn from mistakes are all encouraged. - 1.6 Our curriculum offers all pupils the opportunity to experience linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative aspects of education.
-We intend that our curriculum should imbue in our pupils: - A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.7 British values, which are; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life. - 1.8 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards:
+We intend that our curriculum should imbue in our pupils:

+- A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.7 British values, which are; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life. - 1.8 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards: